Phil Collins: Other interests

 Collins has a long-standing interest in the Alamo.
-He has collected hundreds of artefacts related to the famous 1836 battle in San Antonio, Texas, narrated a light and sound show about the Alamo, and has spoken at related events.
-His passion for the Battle of the Alamo has also led him to write the book The Alamo and Beyond: A Collector's Journey, published in 2012.
-A short film was released in 2013 called Phil Collins and the Wild Frontier which captures Collins on a book tour in June 2012.
-On 26 June 2014, a press conference was held from the Alamo, where Collins spoke, announcing that he was donating his entire collection to the Alamo via the State of Texas.
+He has collected hundreds of artefacts related to the 1836 battle in San Antonio, Texas, narrated a light and sound show about the Alamo, and has spoken at related events.
+In 2012, he published a book, The Alamo and Beyond: A Collector's Journey.
+On 26 June 2014, at a press conference held from the Alamo, Collins announced that he was donating his collection to the Alamo via the State of Texas.
 On 11 March 2015, in honour of his donation, Collins was named an honorary Texan by the state legislature.

 Like Rod Stewart, Eric Clapton, and Neil Young, Collins is a model railway enthusiast.
 He also has an interest in King & Country toy soldiers.
-He is an honourary president of Richmond Yacht Club, of which his parents used to be members.
+He is an honorary president of Richmond Yacht Club, of which his parents used to be members.